 Windows Developers Can Use Microsoft .NET When Programming

-This article provides a brief explanation, in they way of an introduction, to answer the question, what is .NET?
+This article provides a brief explanation, as an introduction, to answer the question, what is .NET?
 Microsoft .NET is an important Windows technology to ease the development of computer programs.
 It is shipped for free with Microsoft Windows and thus available on millions of computers around the world.

 .NET Provides a Framework to Help Write Complex Programs